 The consequences of an administrative hearing suspension depend on your record in New Madrid County, MO and beyond:

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in New Madrid County, MO after 30 days.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in New Madrid County after 30 days.

-With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
-Losing your license can affect your job, daily responsibilities, and overall mobility in New Madrid County, MO.
+Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around New Madrid County, MO.

 With 40+ years of experience and 10,000+ cases successfully handled in New Madrid County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in New Madrid County, MO today to discuss your case and protect your driving future.

-How to Get a Limited Driving Privilege (Hardship License) in New Madrid County, MO
+How to Get a Hardship License (Limited Driving Privilege) in New Madrid County, MO

-If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in New Madrid County, MO.
-You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
-If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:
+If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in New Madrid County, MO.
+To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
+After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

 - Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs